-An inflation rate that is at a 10-year high, and one that is causing Austrians to worry about the cost of things as basic as food.
+An inflation rate that is at a 10-year high, and one that is causing Austrians to worry about the cost of things as basic as food and electricity.

 According to Statistics Austria Director General Tobias Thomas, rising oil and gas prices are leading to the much higher than normal inflation.

 Austria is not the only country suffering from high inflation, however, as countries across the EU are reporting consumer prices have risen by up to 4.1%.